 Dentists generally take two approaches to remove your wisdom teeth.
 It depends on the number of teeth and the severity of the case.
 However, the extraction procedure generally takes ten minutes to an hour.
 These approaches include:

-• Extraction under local anaesthetic
+- Extraction under local anesthetic

-• Surgery with a general anaesthetic
+- Surgery with a general anesthetic

-• Surgery with a general anaesthetic
+- Surgery with a general anesthetic

 Wisdom Teeth and Pregnancy